 State law requires the WSLCB to notify the local authority (i.e. mayor or county commission) of the city or county your business is located in that you have applied for a liquor license.
 The local authority has 20 days to respond with an approval or objection to your license application.
 In Alcohol Impact Areas, the local authority has 60 days to respond.

-A temporary permit, which allows you to sell liquor prior to approval of a permanent license, is available approximately 30 days after the WSLCB receives your application.
+A temporary license, which allows you to sell liquor prior to approval of a permanent license, is available approximately 30 days after the WSLCB receives your application.
 Ask your liquor license investigator for more information.

-Non-retail only: Temporary permits are only available for distributors.
+Non-retail only: Temporary licenses are only available for distributors.

 Posting notice if required

 A WSLCB enforcement officer will post a public notice for 14 days at your business if: